mitodl/unified-ecommerce-frontend/README.md

 2. A NodeJS runtime; [`nvm`](https://github.com/nvm-sh/nvm) is a simple tool for managing NodeJS versions.

 With that done, `yarn start`, `yarn install`, and visit http://uefe.odl.local:8072

+## Accessing the Application

+The Unified Ecommerce backend uses same-site cookies for authentication.
+Therefore, the frontend client must run on the "same site" as the backend.
+Therefore, if the backend runs on `ue.odl.local:8073`, you **must** access the frontend on at a hostname such as `uefe.odl.local` (or `*.odl.local`), _not_ `localhost`.